codeigniter4/CodeIgniter4/user_guide_src/source/installation/running.rst

 ========================

 CodeIgniter 4 comes with a local development server, leveraging PHP's built-in web server with CodeIgniter routing.
-You can use the ``serve`` script to launch it, with the following command line in the main directory::
+You can use the ``spark serve`` command to launch it, with the following command line in the main directory::

     > php spark serve